-But haply now she 'scapes the fatal strand,

-Tho 'scarce ten fathoms distant from the land;

-Swift as the weapon issuing from the bow,

-She cleaves the burning waters with her prow;

-And forward leaping, with tumultuous haste,

-As on the tempest wing the isle she past.

-With longing eyes and agony of mind,

-The sailors view this refuge left behind;

-Happy to bribe, with India's richest ore,

-A safe accession to that barren shore!
+Thus, while to right and left destruction lies, 500 Between th' extremes the daring vessel flies.
+With boundless involution, bursting o'er The marble cliffs, loud-dashing surges roar.
+Hoarse thro' each winding creek the tempest ra ves, And hollow rocks repeat the groan of waves, 50 Destruction round th' insatiate coast prepares, To crush the trembling ship, unnumber'd snares.
+But haply now she scapes the fatal strand, Tho' scarce ten fathoms distant from the land: Swift, as the weapon issuing from the bow, 510 She cleaves the burning waters with her prow; And forward leaping, with tumultuous haste, As on the tempest's wing, the isle she past.
+With longing eyes and agony of mind, The sailors view this refuge left behind; 51.
+Happy to bribe, with India's richest ore, A safe accession to that barren shore!

-When in the dark Peruvian mine confin'd, Lost to the cheerful commerce of mankind, The groaning captive wastes his life away, For ever exil'd from the realms of day; Not equal pangs his bosom agonize, When far above the sacred light he eyes, While, all forlorn, the victim pines in vain, For scenes he never shall possess again.
+When in the dark Peruvian mine confin'd, Lost to the cheerful commerce of mankind, The groaning captive wastes his life away,

+For ever exil'd from the realms of day;

+Not equal pangs his bosom agonize,

+When far above the sacred light he eyes,

+While, all forlorn, the victim pines in vain,

+For scenes he never shall possess again.

-But now Athenian mountains they descry, And o'er the surge Colonna frowns on high: Beside the cape's projecting verge are plac'd A range of columns, long by time defac'd; First planted by Devotion, to sustain, In elder times, Tritonia's sacred fane.
-Foamsthe wild beach below, with madd'ning rage.
-Where waves and rocks a dreadful combat wage.
-The sickly heaven, fermenting with its freight, Still vomits o'er the main the feverish weight: And now, while wing'd with ruin from on high, Thro' the rent cloud the ragged lightnings fly,
+But now Athenian mountains they descry,

+And o'er the surge Colonna frowns on high; Beside the cape's projecting verge are plac'd A range of columns, long by time defac'd; First planted by devotion to sustain.
+In elder times, Tritonia's sacred fane, Foams the wild beach below with mad'ning rage, Where waves and rocks a dreadful combat wage.
+The sickly heaven, fermenting with its freight, Still vomits o'er the main the feverish weight: And now, while wing'd with ruin from on high, Thro' the rent cloud the ragged lightnings fly.
+A flash, quick glancing on the nerves of light, Struck the pale helmsman with eternal night:

-A flash, quick-glancing on the nerves of light.
-Struck the pale helmsman with eternal night : RODMOND, who heard the piteous groan behind, Touch'd with compassion, gaz'd upon the blind : And, while around his sad companions crowd, He guides th' unhappy victim to the shroud. " Hie thee aloft, my gallant friend !" he cries ; " Thy only succour on the mast relies !"-The helm, bereft of half its vital force, Now scarce subdu'd the wild unbridled course : Quick to th' abandon'd wheel Arron came, The ships tempestuous sallies to reclaim.
-Amaz'd he saw her, o'er the sounding foam Upborne, to right and left distracted roam.
-So gaz'd young Phaëton, with pale dismay, When, mounted in the flaming car of day, With rash and impious hand, the stripling try'd Th' immortal coursers of the sun to guide .-The vessel, while the dread event draws nigh, Seems more impatient o'er the waves to fly : Fate spurs her on :- thus issuing from afar, Advances to the sun some blazing star: And, as it feels th' attraction's kindling force, Springs onward with accelerated course.
+RODMOND, who heard a piteous groan behind, Touch'd with compassion gaz'd upon the blind : And, while around his sad companions croud, He guides th' unhappy victim to the shroud.
+Hie thee aloft, my gallant friend! he cries; Thy only succour on the mast relies!-545 The helm, bereft of half its vital force, Now scarce subdu'd the wild unbridled course : Quick to th' abandon'd wheel ARION came, The ship's tempestuous sallies to reclaim.
+Amaz'd he saw her, o'er the sounding foam.
+Upborne, to right and left distracted roam.
+So gaz'd young Phaeton, with pale dismay, When, mounted in the flaming car of day, With rash and impious hand, the stripling try'd Th' immortal coursers of the sun to guide .-The vessel, while the dread event draws nigh, Seems more impatient o'er the waves to fly: Fate spurs her on : -- thus issuing from afar, Advances to the sun some blazing star:

+And, as it feels th' attraction's kindling force, 560x Springs onward with accellerated course.